All Episodes

 What is that old saying?

-Is it is it Occam's whatever Occam's razor, what whatever's going on, the simplest explanation is probably the explanation.
+Whatever's going on, the simplest explanation is probably the explanation.

-Let me tell you what I think is going on, and I'm sure many of you are going to think this is simplistic and maybe even uh simpleton type.
+And I'm sure many of you are going to think this is simplistic and maybe even simpleton type.

-But I like everybody else, I'm trying to explain it.
+But I, like everybody else, I'm trying to explain it.

 Yeah, yeah, yeah, yeah.